myndzi/wtfnode/README.md

 If you do this, `wtfnode` will load itself, then forward control to the script you specified as if you had run `node <yourscript> ...`.
 When you are ready, send SIGINT (Ctrl+C).
 The process will exit, and the active handles at the time of exit will be printed out.

+**Hint:** If node doesn't react to SIGINT, it's probably not stalling on handlers, but very busy with your code, probably running an infinite loop.

 # Module usage

 Install as a local module (`npm install wtfnode`).